 When to Use It: Can be applied to both large and small companies, and for projects that include industries such as construction, software development and tech research and development.

 What It Is: Controversial is what it is.
 There’s a passionate argument as to whether agile should even be considered a methodology, but as it’s used to run projects we’ll include it here.
 In a nutshell, it’s an evolving and collaborative way to self-organize across teams.
 The work is adaptive in planning, evolutionary in development, seeking early delivery and is always open to change if that leads to improvement.
-It’s fast and flexible.
+It’s fast and flexible, unlike waterfall.

 The use of an iterative and incremental software development method dates back to the 1950s, and adaptive software development came about in the early 1970s.
 But what we think of as agile really appeared in 2001 with the publication of the “Manifesto for Agile Software Development,” authored by 17 software developers.